glamorous-noob/findStuffer/README.md

 If you like the extension and the potential it has to be practical tool you use often, you are very welcome to contribute to this repo by submitting a PR.
 You can also open issues if you encounter bugs or have interesting feature ideas.

 But before doing that, please read this section carefully to get an idea of what's planned / what's already being currently worked on.
 ### Known issues
-None so far.
-We rock (or we are ignorant of our own demise.)
+The search modal always pops up on the top left corner of the screen.
+I don't know how to center it properly.
+Halp plis.
 ### Implemented Features
 - Choosing the scope of a text query: request, response, both or any.
 - Chaining text queries (aggregation using boolean AND logic), similar to piping grep commands together on UNIX.
-### On the roadmap
+### Current issues
 This section is about features that are currently being developed / officially on the roadmap:
 - [ ]  Implement "negative queries" per text field
 - [ ]  Allow the aggregation of queries using boolean OR logic instead of a boolean AND
-- [ ]  Impelement the ability to delete a text field.
+- [x]  Implement the ability to delete a text field.
 The only way of deleting unused text fields is by unloading and reloading the extension.
 ### Dev Ideas
 This section is about features that I recognize as potentially useful and intend to work on some time, without them being a priority.
 Some of these features can be replaced by celver use of the basic features already implemented.
 Some do add a lot of value but will need a serious amount of work.
 #### Listeners